navinds/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 - **User-Friendly Interface**: Easy-to-use interface with quick access to essential features and intuitive navigation.
 - **Advanced Database Integration**: Save extracted information in MongoDB, ensuring efficient data management and scalability.
 - **Manage Records**: Easily add, update, and delete records through the application interface.
-- **Microsoft Azure Deployment**: Deployed on Azure for optimal performance and to overcome memory limitations inherent in using EasyOCR, OpenCV, and Gemini.

 ## How It Works
 1. **Upload a Business Card Image**: Use the 'Upload Business Card' section to upload an image of a business card.